 You might also experience some digestive changes due to the increase of fibre in your diet, such as a change in bowel function and an increase in bloating.
 Don’t be put off, though — as your gut adjusts to the increased fibre, things will settle down!

-How to go vegan: 10 tips you need to know
+How to go vegan: 10 tips to get started

-Keen to get started and kickstart your vegan transition?
+Keen to get started and kickstart your transition to a vegan diet?
 Here are our 10 tips on how to go vegan, stress and pressure-free.
 You’ve got this!

 The single most important factor to a successful vegan transformation is simply knowing your stuff.
 Before you even think about making the switch, get reading, watching and learning.
 The more you know about plant-based diets, the easier the transition will feel and the more likely you will be to make it a success.